 Chair Seat Weaving

-Gulfport, MS At last, in person classes will return at Gulfport High School, every Thursday evening from 6:00 - 8:00 p.m., beginning Sept.
-16 through Oct.
-21. Instruction will include traditional laced cane, fibre rush, flat reed, and machine woven cane.
+Gulfport, MS Gulfport High School, every Thursday evening from 6:00 - 8:00 p.m., beginning 10 February 2022 for six weeks.
+For details and to enroll see the Gulfport Community Education website, Community Education / Arts (gulfportschools.org).
+Instruction will include traditional laced cane, fibre rush, flat reed, and machine woven cane.
 Bring your own chair or stool and be ready to make it "sit-able" again.
 For more information and registration, contact Ginger Walker with Gulfport Community Education, 228-896-7622.

 Waveland, MS Unfortunately, the Hancock County City & Community Education Program, which sponsored Chair Seat Weaving and many other classes, has been terminated due to lack of funding from the community that established it.
 These include Hancock County Board of Supervisors, Bay St. Louis-Waveland School District, Hancock County School District, and the City of Waveland, which have ended their funding.